-We can also establish the corresponding compactness theorem for this kind of generalized Ricci flow.
-We omit the detail since the proof is closed to the proof in Sec.
-5. In the forthcoming paper, we will consider the BBS estimates for complete noncompact Riemmanian manifolds.
+We can also establish the corresponding compactness theorem for ${\rm RF}(A,B)$.
+We omit the detail since the proof is close to the proof in Section \ref{5}.
+In the forthcoming paper, we will consider the BBS estimates for complete noncompact Riemmanian manifolds.